-What Is the Calm App?
+What Is Calm?

 Scientific Basis for Mindfulness Meditation

-In a 2010 study conducted at UCLA,6 researchers examined trait mindfulness, a natural tendency to keep thoughts and emotions rooted in the present moment rather than running amok in automatic negative thoughts about the past or future.
-They discovered that this tendency can be learned, honed, and practiced.
+In a 2010 study conducted at UCLA, researchers examined trait mindfulness, a natural tendency to keep thoughts and emotions rooted in the present moment rather than running amok in automatic negative thoughts about the past or future.
+1 They discovered that this tendency can be learned, honed, and practiced.
 The more people develop this ability, the more they experience a pervasive sense of inner peace because they learn to respond less negatively and emotionally to stressors.
 2

 Who Is the Calm App Right For?